Probly

 Prolly.
 Sky looks heavy.

-other spellings: probly, prolly, and prbly
+variations: probly, prolly, prbly

 ★ "Probly" sounds casual, even lazy - but it’s normal in speech.
 Folks save time by clipping syllables, especially in everyday mountain conversation. ★